tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 ### IV-E. Try this!

 - Go ahead and make a small change to **index.js** (the local copy on your hard drive)
-- Commit the chnage to the *local* repository:
+- Commit the change to the *local* repository:
   - `git add .`
   - `git commit -m "updated index.js"`
 - push the chnage to the *remote* repository